Sundays @ Northeast UMC

 If I attend church, do I have to join?
 Though we’d love to have you as a member, you’re not obligated to join us.
 We understand that some people like to get involved in projects or service work, while others just want to attend worship services.
 You can do either at Northeast UMC without becoming a member.
 Whether or not you become an “official” United Methodist is up to you.

 How do I find out if I’m a member of the United Methodist Church?
 Ask.
-The church secretary or membership secretary will find out.
+Our Office Administrator will find out!

 Want to know more?